psanan/swiss-german-english/README.txt

 Ich bin i dä Schuel : I am in the school

 Ich han mich dra gwöhnt : I got used to it [~DE "daran"]

+öpper : someone

+än Tütsche : a German (man)
+ä Tütschi : a German (woman)
+mit emene Tütsche : with a German (man) mit emener Tütsche : with a German (woman)

+stibize : to steal

+labere : to speak, to talk (blah blah)

+wiä läbsch? : how's it going? (how do you live?) [like "wiä gähts?"]

+(make not to copy verbs from end of textbook to verbs.txt)

+de Töff : the motorcycle

+Ich han viel los : I have a lot going on (I'm busy)
+Bi mir isch viel los : I have a lot going on (I'm busy)

+bringe : to bring
+bracht : brought